QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 #### Interfaces

-A **network interface/adapter/card** is a physical component connecting your machine and the network.
+A **network interface (NIC)/adapter/card** is a physical component connecting your machine and the network.
 A **virtual network interface** is the virtual representation of the physical component 📶.

 Common (virtual network) interfaces are